-How to Make the Best Vegan Baba Ganoush
+How to Make the Best Baba Ganoush Lebanese Recipe

 - Cooking the eggplant!
 The most crucial step of this recipe is cooking the eggplant.
 It must get soft and most importantly smoky.
 So the best way to achieve that deep flavor throughout is to cook them on the grill, cast iron skillet or under the broiler until charred all over.
 Roasting in the oven is also an option but will lack in the smokiness so consider that.
 Allow them to sit until cool enough to handle before peeling the charred skins.